wiresens/wpos/README.md

 * No use of the **MVC design pattern** to separate GUI from Data
 * Used mostly **Transaction Script** and sometime **Table Module** to model the Domain

-The system was working only on old Linux systems supporting KDE and Qt3 which both are legacy technology abandonned for Years.
+The system was working only on old Linux systems supporting KDE3 and Qt3 which both are legacy technology abandonned for Years.
 But since software had some potential and was widelly used in those days, at Wiresens we undertook to port it the recent technologies and refactor its design the overcome the two problems mentioned above.